LPirch/informaticup2019/README.md

 This repo contains our work on the InformatiCup, solving the challenge of adversarial example creation in a black-box scenario.

+# Deprecation Notice

+This repository is not maintained and many dependencies are deprecated now (esp. tensorflow).
+The code requires a fundamental refactoring to adapt to these changes.

 # Setup

 The software is distributed as a git repository and a ready-to-use docker container.